Functional relations of solutions of q-difference equations: Introduction

 In the first part, we study the algebraic relations between the successive derivatives of the solutions of linear $q$-difference equations.
 These relations are encoded by the parametrized difference Galois groups introduced by Hardouin and Singer in \cite{HS}.
 The basic (and, at first sight, quite optimistic) question is: if we know the algebraic relations between the solutions, what can be said about the differential algebraic relations?
 In Galoisian terms, an equivalent question is: if we know what the non parametrized difference Galois group is, what can be said about the parameterized difference Galois group?
 Our answer reads as follows.
 Consider a linear $q$-difference equation

 where $a_{0}(z),\ldots,a_{n-1}(z),a_{n}(z) \in \C(z)$, $a_{0}(z)a_{n}(z)\neq 0$, and where $q$ is a non zero complex number with $|q|\neq 1$.
 Let $G$ be the difference Galois group of this equation.
 This is an algebraic subgroup of $\GL_{n}(\C)$ which reflects the algebraic relations between the solutions of the equation.
 Let $G^{\delta}$ be its parametrized difference Galois group.
-This is a differential algebraic subgroup of $\GL_{n}(\widetilde{\C})$, where $\widetilde{\C}$ is a differential closure of $\C$.
+This is a differential algebraic subgroup of $\GL_{n}(\widetilde{\C})$, where $\widetilde{\C}$ is a differential closure of $\C$ , {\it i.e.}, it is a group of matrices whose entries are the zeros of differential algebraic polynomials with coefficients in $\widetilde{\C}$.
 As mentioned above, this parametrized difference Galois group reflects the differential algebraic relations between the solutions of the equation.
-The main result of the first part of the present paper (see Theorem \ref{theo3}) can be stated as follows.
+The main result of the first part of the present paper, see Theorem~\ref{theo3}, can be stated as follows.
+The technical assumption on the Galois group in the following theorem could be roughly rephrazed as the assumption that the Galois group is ``sufficiently big'', which means that there are few algebraic relations among the solutions of the $q$-difference equation.

 \begin{theointro} Assume that the derived subgroup $G^{\circ,der}$ of the neutral component $G^{\circ}$ of $G$ is an irreducible almost simple algebraic subgroup of $\SL_{n}(\C)$.
 Then, $G^{\delta}$ is a subgroup of $G(\widetilde{\C})$ containing $G^{\circ, der}(\widetilde{\C})$. \end{theointro}